Content Index

 }

-With the RemoteInput method we indicate that we will create a mechanism for passing data inside the PendingIntent; In addition, we associate the label or text that will appear in the reply field.
+With the RemoteInput method we indicate that we will create a mechanism for passing data within the PendingIntent; in addition to associating the label or text that will appear in the reply field.

-We associate the PendingIntent that we created earlier:
+We associate the PendingIntent that we created previously:

 NotificationCompat.Action action =